AustenLamacraft/tqm/superconductivity/index.md

 $$

 Finding the average number of pairs $\langle n^P_\bp\rangle$ in $\eqref{bcs_cons}$ is however not obvious.

+> We have a superposition over different pair numbers, with correlations in the number at different $\bp$ arising because we have a fixed number of pairs.

  Instead, we follow the route taken by BCS, and consider instead the normalized wavefunction
 $$
 \ket{\text{BCS}} =\prod_\bp \left[v_\bp\bdop_\bp+u_\bp\right]\ket{\text{VAC}}\qquad |u_\bp|^2+|v_\bp|
 ^2=1.